Harryg22/SOMUP-Artefact/Research and Requirements.md

 # Project Requirements - Jobs To Be Done

 ## Target Users
- - Primary User: Experimental  musicians and hobbyists predisposed to unique DMI design
+ - Primary User: Experimental  musicians and hobbyists familiar with unique DMI design
  - Secondary User: Gamers wishing to interact with music through a familiar interface

 ## Primary Jobs